KaliRani/connecteddreamsC-support/README.md

 Welcome to the official support page for Connected Dreams C, a wellness and smart-connectivity app.
 Its design encourages daily routines through intelligent alarms, sleep tools, and connectivity-enabled companion devices.

 Connected Dreams C provides an interactive environment for children and adults to create lifestyle habits.
 A secure journaling feature allows users to curate personal entries and images to create meaningful keepsakes in multiple formats.
-Future releases will contain blockchain-based keepsake options.
+Future releases will contain blockchain-based keepsake options to archive your keepsakes- consider it a 'time-capsule'.

 This page provides help, contact information, and general guidance for users.